dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 ![dockerexit](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/2/dockerexit.png?raw=true)

 - [ ] Great!
 The next important thing we need to be able to do with containers is start and stop them whenever we want.
-To stop our first webserver container which is still running, type `docker stop webserver`
+To stop our first webserver container which is still running, run `docker stop webserver`

 You can confirm that it is no longer running in several ways.
-For example, visiting 'localhost:80' in your browser will give you an error, running `docker ps` will show no running containers on your machine, `docker ps -a` will show 'webserver' with a status of 'Exited', and `docker info` will report no running containers.
+For example, visiting `localhost:80` in your browser will give you an error, running `docker ps` will show no running containers on your machine, `docker ps -a` will show 'webserver' with a status of 'Exited', and `docker info` will report no running containers.

 - [ ] Since the container is still present on our machine (just stopped) we can restart it anytime with the command `docker start <container-name>`.
 Go ahead and restart webserver2 by running `docker start webserver2`

 **We are currently referencing containers by their associated names, but you can also reference them by their provided ID's**

-- [ ] Confirm it is up and running however you see fit
+- [ ] Confirm 'webserver2' is up and running however you see fit

-- [ ] Next, we're going to do some housekeeping.
+- [ ] Next, we're going learn how to do some housekeeping.
 We are all done with these containers and images so lets clean them up and get rid of them.
-Run `docker rm webserver`; this will delete that stopped container from your machine
+Run `docker rm webserver`; this will delete the stopped 'webserver' container from your machine

 - [ ] Next run `docker ps -a` and notice that ‘webserver’ is nowhere to be found!